Often you’ve uploaded something to a client’s chart, and you’re just looking for a quick way to find and review the upload.

 The eye icon denotes one of two states:

-Crossed Out: The eye with the line through it means that the upload is NOT visible to the client in the patient portal.
+Crossed Out: the upload is NOT visible to the client in the patient portal.

 The lock icon denotes three possible states:

 Absent: If it is not there at all, then the upload is NOT part of the official chart record.
-This is because you have uploaded the document here in the files area and chosen not to enable the toggle to include this upload as part of the official medical chart.
-Any uploads here without that icon will not show up in the full chart and will not be included as part of the chart export.
-These are admin only documents.
+Any uploads in the Files areas without that icon will not be included as part of the chart export.
+These are admin-only documents.

 Unlocked: An unlocked padlock means that the upload is attached to an unlocked chart entry (a draft).
 It is part of the official medical chart, but is in draft form and needs to be reviewed and signed.

-Locked: The locked padlock means the the upload is part of a locked chart entry (already signed).
+Locked: The locked padlock means the upload is part of a locked chart entry (already signed).

 The final piece of info about the files area is around who can see what!
 Jane’s privacy settings around uploads will behave in the same way as those of other chart entries.
 All settings will respect the privacy and sharing settings of the person logged in.